DIG-Network/docs.dig.net/docs/Setup/dev-setup.md

 2. **Build Your Project:**
    - Compile your project, directing the output to the `./dist` folder (or any build folder of your choice).
 By default, the DIG CLI looks for the `./dist` folder:

      ```bash
-     npm run build
+     npm run build # example for a nodejs dApp
      ```

-   - Ensure that your compiled files are present in the `./dist` folder before proceeding.
+   - Ensure that your compiled files are present in the `./dist` as that is where they will be added to the network from.

 ---